 Cucumber contains a range of vitamins and minerals like vitamin A, vitamin K, magnesium and potassium.
 So aside from being appealing taste-wise, these fruits are healthy for deer to consume.

 Hardly.
 The plants may survive deer browsing, but deer are very likely to eat some cucumber plant foliage, flowers and fruits.
-They will eat vines sometimes, but they mostly concentrate on leaves and fruits.
+They will eat vines sometimes, but they mostly concentrate on leaves and fruits and the vine damage comes from deer attempting to rip of a fruit or foliage.

-Only reason deer will forgo a cucumber plant in your garden is if they find somethig even more attractive to eat.
+Only reason deer will forgo a cucumber plant in your garden is if they find somethig even more delectable to gobble up.
 My guess is, you won't like that outcome either.

 image credit: Kelly Neil on Unsplash